Chef & Child Foundation

 For the GEMS Girls Exploring Math and Science are CCF team serves a healthy breakfast to 250 girls and Jean and Simone White do three workshops throughout the day: the workshops are entitled: FOOD AS SCIENCE, MATH, AND NUTRITION.

-At three American Culinary Federation National Conventions, Jean W. Hull, CCE, AAC accepted the ACF National CCF “Little Oscar” Award in 2002, 2006 and 2008 for the Kona-Kohala Chapter.Chef Jean and her CCF team feel it is so rewarding to give these keiki’s concepts for making wise food choices for good health.
+At three American Culinary Federation National Conventions, Jean W. Hull, CCE, AAC accepted the ACF National CCF “Little Oscar” Award in 2002, 2006 and 2008 for the Kona Kohala Chapter.Chef Jean and her CCF team feel it is so rewarding to give these keiki’s concepts for making wise food choices for good health.
 Thanks to all you joining our efforts: “Giving children a gift that lasts a lifetime.”

 Go to ACFChefs.org and click on Chef and Child Foundation to learn more about this amazing organization dedicated to helping our children achieve lifetime good health across the nation.
 The CCF mission statement is “To educate children and families in understanding proper nutrition through community-based initiatives led by American Culinary Federation chef members, and to be the voice of the culinary industry in its fight against childhood hunger, malnutrition and obesity.”
 The Chef and Child Foundation has been developing programs to stimulate grassroots efforts to be led by chefs in the communities across America.